coordt/developerdocs/docs/03-search/README.md

 ### Index pages

 An index page is any page where we want to list everything that has attribute "x."
-Typically each type of content (e.g. Activity, Encyclopedic Entry, Article) has and index page, but the implementation is generic enough to allow any attribute.
+Typically each type of content (e.g. Article, Event, Profile) has an index page, but the implementation is generic enough to allow any attribute.

 The only limitation is one of URL handling so things don't get too confusing.